opnsense/tools/README.md

 Available early build options are:

 * SETTINGS:	the name of the requested local configuration
 * CONFIGDIR:	read configuration from other directory and override SETTINGS

 Available build options are:

 * ABI:		a custom ABI (defaults to SETTINGS)
 * ADDITIONS:	a list of packages/plugins to add to images
 * ARCH:		the target architecture if not native
+* COMPORT:	serial port, e.g. "0x3f8" (default)
+* COMSPEED:	serial speed, e.g. "115200" (default)
 * DEVICE:	loads device-specific modifications, e.g. "A10" (default)
 * FLAVOUR:	"OpenSSL" (default), "LibreSSL", "Base"
 * KERNEL:	the kernel config to use, e.g. SMP (default)